 3. If heat is affecting employees, it’s a good idea to rotate employees job tasks from the heat exposure area to a non-heat exposure area on a regular basis to help in avoiding heat stress symptoms.

 We need to keep an eye on each other and if an employee appears to be suffering from heat stress disorder, remove him or her from the heat and provide a cool, shaded place to rest and provide them with plenty of water.
-If the employee is disoriented or non-responsive, call for medical attention immediately, (911 in most areas).
-The goal is to recognize the hazards and symptoms of heat stress disorders and stop them before they occur.
+If the employee is disoriented or non-responsive, call for medical attention immediately.
+(911 in most areas) The goal is to recognize the hazards and symptoms of heat stress disorders and stop them before they occur.
 Remember, there is no better cure than prevention.
-Everybody working in the heat should be communicating and checking on each other

 As always, if you are having to take extra breaks due to the extreme heat, you must notify your lead supervisor who in turn must contact your Superintendent.